 into obscurity and die with him.
 Whether the gospel was preached in truth or

-about the gospel.
+in pretense in Paul’s mind made no difference to him.
 They may not have always heard the truth about Jesus, but at

 least they heard His name.
 Paul’s goal was for every ear to hear the name of

-public at that juvenile stage of the gospel Paul would rather they heard a
+public Paul would rather they heard a

 distorted rendition of Christ than to not hear about Him at all.
 At least this